GuildOfCalamity/csFind/README.md

     - Use `--threads <value>` to specify total thread count term
     - Use `--percent <value>` to specify the amount of terms that need to be discovered for a positive hit
     - Use `--locate` to enable file search mode (files will not be opened and parsed, only matched based on the given pattern)
+    - Use `--months <value>` to specify the age of interest when using locate mode
+        - Only files that have been modified within the last `<value>` months will be considered
 - Multi-threading mode:
     - In the interest of time, up to 4 threads will be used during the search process.
     - This can be adjusted using the `--threads <value>` command line argument.